 Factory is closed from Aug.
 8th, 2019 until Aug.
 23rd, 2019.

 Administration, Production, Customer Service and Manufacturing Unit are not available during this period.
-We'll gladly answer your inquiries again in the new year.
-Thank you and have a merry holidays.
+We'll gladly answer your inquiries again afterwards.
+Thank you for your understanding.

 Marcel Bergelt - motocross driver, working student